MuffinTheMan/nebraska-code-2025/app/src/main/java/org/refactoring/example4/STEPS.md

     5. Ensure all tests pass
     6. Remove validation logic from `::getDomain` and `::getLocalPart` methods (redundant)
     7. Ensure all tests pass
+    8. Fix edge-case bug in `::isCorporateEmail` (`endsWith` not correct) and add additional test cases
+    9. Ensure all tests pass